 The City has a similar reputation.
 For centuries the Square Mile’s wood-panelled pubs have thronged with pinstripes and bowler hats as stressed traders and bankers knocked back a few pints.
 It’s probably where Nigel Farage, who was a commodities trader before becoming a political insurgent, picked up his ability to look so natural holding a glass.
 ‘The thing we used to drink here was port,’ he said over Lunch with the FT.
 ‘We’d all go back to work, all crimson.
 That’s just what we did!’

 Nowadays the booze doesn’t run so freely and there are plenty of City workers who’d sooner grab a coconut water over lunch than a pint of London Pride.
 It seems Lloyd’s of London is keen to formally reign in lunchtime drinking even further.
-The insurance market is banning its own staff (as opposed to the brokers and underwriters that work within it) from having a tipple at lunch.
+In 2017 the insurance market banned its own staff (as opposed to the brokers and underwriters that work within it) from having a tipple at lunch.
 According to the FT, the ban is specifically for between the hours of 9 and 5, meaning workers are seemingly fine to neck a hip flask on their way to work.

 Such a policy is common for jobs that involve interacting with consumers – nobody wants their hairdresser, much less their brain surgeon, to smell of a brewery.
 And builders, train drivers and pilots are obviously banned from boozing on the job too.